 Creating a drug-free workplace isn’t just a trendy HR buzzword—it’s a cornerstone for maintaining safety, productivity, and financial health.
 Companies with robust drug policies tend to experience fewer accidents, lower absenteeism, and reduced liability.
 Clear policies establish what behaviors are acceptable and set expectations for everyone from entry-level employees to top-tier management.
 By defining the rules, companies can help prevent misunderstandings that lead to costly mistakes or legal battles.

 Effective drug policies go beyond mere documentation.
 Communication and training are crucial to ensure everyone is on the same page.
 It’s not enough to hand out a policy on paper; employees need to know what the implications are.
-Regular training sessions can demystify testing processes, outline available support for substance issues, and reinforce the company’s commitment to a safe workplace.
+Regular learning sessions can demystify testing processes, outline available support for substance issues, and reinforce the company’s commitment to a safe workplace.
 When employees understand and trust the system, it reduces anxiety and promotes adherence to the company’s standards.
 After all, a well-informed workforce is an empowered one.

 Conclusion